Recently one of our readers asked what are some of the things we recommend doing immediately after inheriting a WordPress site?

 When inheriting a WordPress site, the first thing you must do is gather all the username and password information.
-This includes your web hosting password, FTP password, CDN password, domain management password, password to all third party premium plugins, and basically anything else that you need.
+This includes your web hosting password, FTP password, CDN password, domain management password, email marketing service passwords, and password to all third party premium plugins or services that the website is using.

-From our experience, scheduling a skype call with the old developer works best because they can explain everything in details.
+From our experience, scheduling a video call with the old developer or site owners works best because they can explain everything in detail.

 2. Change All Admin Password and Emails